 The Raymond School District complies with all State and Federal regulations in offering a "free appropriate public education" to all educationally disabled children.
-New Hampshire Revised Statutes Annotated Chapter 186-C and Title 20,United States Code, Sections 1400-1415 define educationally disabled children as children suffering from certain enumerated disabilities, who are between the ages of three and twenty-one, and who have not yet obtained a high school diploma.
+New Hampshire Revised Statutes Annotated Chapter 186-C and Title 20, United States Code, Sections 1400-1415 define educationally disabled children as children suffering from certain enumerated disabilities, who are between the ages of three and twenty-one, and who have not yet obtained a high school diploma.

-A "free appropriate public education" consists of specially designed instruction educationally related services in accordance with an "individualized education program" developed by the school district in consultation with the student's parents.
+A "free appropriate public education" consists of specially designed instruction educationally related services in accordance with an "individualized education program" developed by the school district in consultation with the student's parent(s)/guardian(s).

 Students with educational disabilities are provided with specialized instruction and related services that will allow them to access and progress within the general curriculum for their age and grade.
 Educational supports and services are determined and delivered in accord with State and federal guidelines and regulations.
 These, including parent/student rights in special education, are outlined in this important document: New Hampshire Special Education Procedural Safeguards Handbook.
+These safeguards are designed to protect the rights of children with disabilities and their parents.
+They also provide families and schools the means for resolving disputes that may arise throughout the special education process.
 All parents of students with educational disabilities should become familiar with this document and refer to it when necessary.
 Special Education case managers, coordinators and school administrators are also available to provide information and guidance in relation to special education processes and procedures